ash-project/ash/documentation/how_to/structure-your-project.md

 │  │  │  ├─ ticket.ex # The resource file
 ```

 Generally speaking, your Ash application lives in the standard place within your elixir application, i.e `lib/my_app`.
 Within that folder, you create one folder for each context that you have.
-Each context has an `Ash.Api` module within it, and the resources that live within that context.
-All resource interaction ultimately goes through an Api module.
+Each context has an `Ash.Domain` module within it, and the resources that live within that context.
+All resource interaction ultimately goes through an domain module.

-Alongside the API module, you have your resources, as well as any other files used in the context.
+Alongside the domain module, you have your resources, as well as any other files used in the context.
 If a resource has any additional files that are used to implement it, they should be placed in a folder with the same name as the resource, in subfolders grouping the files type, and *the resource should be placed there too*.
 This is optional, as stated above, but we've found that with large contexts it keeps things very simple.